BLUE Investors Have Opportunity to Lead bluebird bio, Inc. Securities Fraud Lawsuit

-LOS ANGELES, April 15, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against bluebird bio, Inc. ("bluebird" or the "Company") (NASDAQ: BLUE).
+LOS ANGELES, April 18, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against bluebird bio, Inc. ("bluebird" or the "Company") (NASDAQ: BLUE).

 Class Period: April 24, 2023 – December 8, 2023